trafikkdata/trafikkdata.no-dokumentasjon/docs/api/5-changelog.md

 All notable changes to the API will be documented here.

-## 24-02-2020
+## 26-02-2020

-This is the first entry in the changelog.
+Changes to the Trafikkdata API will be published here.
+In addition the changes will be availible on the Twitter account [@VegvesenData](https://twitter.com/vegvesendata).